(1) For NVIDIA's earlier line of general-purpose GPUs, see

 NVIDIA Tesla.

 (2) The electric vehicle company that ignited the EV revolution in the 21st century.
 Founded in 2003 by Martin Eberhard and Marc Tarpenning, Elon Musk contributed funding in 2004 and has been CEO since 2008.
-With its own showrooms and online ordering, Tesla sells directly to customers.
-However, several states ban Tesla stores, while others limit their number.
+With its own showrooms and online ordering, Tesla sells directly to customers, which means that many states ban Tesla retail outlets or limit their number.
 See

 Cybercab,